chinyereunamba/dj-blog/README.md

 - Tailwind CSS configuration can be found in the `tailwind` folder.
 - This project uses Django's template system for rendering HTML views, and the static assets (CSS files) are served through Django’s static file handling system.

----

-Let me know if you'd like more information added, or if you have any specific instructions!